ElektraInitiative/libelektra/doc/DESIGN.md

 Elektra [aims](GOALS.md) to fulfill the following design principles:

-1. To make the API futureproof so that it can remain compatible and stable over a long period of time,
+1. To make the API future-proof so that it can remain compatible and stable over a long period of time,
 2. to make it hard to use the API the wrong way by making it simple & robust, and
 3. to make the API easy to use for programmers reading and writing